In This Article

 - High blood pressure

-Some designer drugs are addictive, but it’s hard to predict their addictiveness because drug users might not know the exact ingredients in a drug.
+Some designer drugs are addictive.
+It's hard to predict their addictiveness because of their unknown ingredients.

 In some cases, after the FDA bans an ingredient, manufacturers replace it with something else.
-In addition to the risk this creates for users, it also makes it difficult to study the effects of the drugs with any degree of accuracy because designer drugs might be different with every batch.
+This puts users in danger.
+It also makes it difficult to study the effects of the drugs because every batch is different.

 Symptoms of Designer Drug Addiction